KingWaffleIII/Plane/README.md

 Waifus are a [gacha](https://en.wikipedia.org/wiki/Gacha_game) feature of the bot.
 There are two types of waifus: **aircraft** and **weapon**, with 50 in total.

+Note: waifus are not enabled by default.
+To enable them, a user with the `Manage Server` permission should run `/enable-waifus status:True`.

 ### Aircraft waifus

 Aircraft waifus are the main type of waifu.
 They have an **ATK** (1-10), **HP** (50-100), and **SPD** (1-10) stat, which are randomly generated and used for [dogfighting](#Dogfighting).
 There is no bias for the stats - fighters can have high DEF stats but low ATK/SPD and utility aircraft can have high ATK/SPD but low DEF.